 Welcome to the Church of the Nativity family.
 Since its dedication on October 21, 1989, our community has faithfully committed to our mission: We are a praying, learning and caring community fulfilling the mission God gives us in baptism by our worship in faith, by our witness in hope, and by our service in love.
 We invite you to journey with our community in Christ, thus will be said, “Day by Day the Lord added to their number” (Acts 2:47).
 Our Nativity School is led by faith-filled, loving professional staff who provide not only excellence in academics for our children so that they may excel in life, but help cultivate and form our children to come to know, love and serve God through the gifts God has blessed each of them.
 We are a Dynamic Parish and look forward to walking with you and your family to pray, worship, and give thanks to God for the many blessings He has bestowed upon us.
 In joy and in sorrow, we will live out together the witness of faith, hope and charity.
 At the Church of the Nativity, there will always be room “in the inn” (Luke 2,7).

-Father's Message for Trinity Sunday
+Father's Message for November 1st, All Saints

 Fr.
 Minh Do